 The workshops are mainly scheduled for Saturday, June 25 (see list of workshops in this volume) either at the Botanischer Garten und Botanisches Museum Berlin or at the Museum für Naturkunde.
 However, there is one two-day workshop scheduled for June 25-26 in Botanischer Garten und Botanisches Museum Berlin (Museum environments: managing risk and sustainability).
 Some SPNHC 2016 attendees also signed up for workshops offered by GGBN (Documentation of environmental samples and eDNA and GGI Gardens) on Monday, June 20, at the Botanischer Garten und Botanisches Museum Berlin or on Tuesday, June 21, at the Museum für Naturkunde (Advances in cryopreservation methods for microorganisms and plants).
 For these workshops, please contact the GGBN hosts for more information.
 The meeting point for the workshops at the Museum für Naturkunde will be the staff entrance (see map in this volume).
-The meeting point for the workshops in the Botanischer Garten und Botanisches Museum für Naturkunde will be the staff entrance und Botanisches Museum Berlin Will be at the entrance to the Botanical Museum (see map in this volume).
+The meeting point for the workshops in the Botanischer Garten und Botanisches Museum Berlin will be at the entrance to the Botanical Museum (see map in this volume).